 I was back at the University of Maribor in Slovenia for three days of classes with first- and second-year doctoral program students.
 My sessions were on writing for publication and questionnaire development.
 Because it’s a two-year program, some of the students have heard a great deal of my material before, but it’s still a different experience for them as they have now made a start toward both publication and research design.
 I was really pleased at the level of engagement, so I came in early and sacrificed a lunch break to meet with students and give advice on their manuscripts.
 It was a real pleasure.

 The big news during my visit was the promotion of Dean Majda Pajnkihar to the rank of full professor.
 I was especially pleased, as I was one of her international external assessors.
 Her prolific output, remarkable achievements, and contributions to the university made the case for promotion clear-cut.
-She is the first nurse in Slovenia to hold a PhD in nursing, and now she is the first to become a full professor in nursing and care, so this was truly an historic and happy occasion.
 Professor Pajnkihar established the first doctoral nursing program in Slovenia and works tirelessly to represent nursing at the nation’s highest levels.